 Unfortunately, the story just fell flat for me.
 Maybe it’s because I’m the mystery/thriller/suspense extraordinaire of Shih Tzus & Book Review (I just gave myself that title, it’s cool), maybe I read too many of the genre.
 Either way, the “twists” just seemed too predictable and I was left wanting something…more.
 More development, more suspense…something.

 Overall, this book was a quick read, fast paced, and kept me engaged.
 It was a solid debut and look forward to following Barry’s work in the future!
+Grab your own copy of Freefall here.
 Thank you so much to Harper Collins for providing me with an advance review copy.
 It’s my privilege to share my thoughts and opinions with our readers!